 Leadership Overview

-UNESCO has 9 executives leading key functions including strategy, information technology, and global outreach.
+UNESCO has 6 executives leading key functions including strategy, information technology, youth engagement, international relations, and management.

 Leadership Roles at UNESCO